datasciencecampus/pygrams/README.md

 python pygrams.py -mdf 0.05
 ```

-By using a small (5% or less) maximum document frequency for unigrams, this may help remove generic words, or stop words.
+By using a small (5% or less) maximum document frequency may help remove generic words, or stop words.

 #### Config files